 Point Lepreau Generating Station

-New Brunswick Power Nuclear (NBPN) owns and is licensed to operate the Point Lepreau Generating Station, located approximately 40 km west of Saint John, New Brunswick and on the shores of the Bay of Fundy.
-NBPN also operates a nuclear waste management facility at the station.
-The CNSC has full-time staff onsite who perform inspections to evaluate operations and to verify compliance with regulatory requirements and licence conditions.
+New Brunswick Power Corporation (NB Power) owns and operates PLNGS, which is located on the shores of the Bay of Fundy, approximately 40 km west of Saint John, New Brunswick.
+NB Power also operates a nuclear waste management facility at the station.
+The CNSC site office at PLNGS has permanent CNSC staff who perform inspections to evaluate operations and to verify compliance with regulatory requirements and licence conditions.

 - Plant Information